Is the Essex a good piano?

 The many benefits of the Steinway design for Essex owners

 Steinway & Sons has backed up that signature on the nameplate with Steinway-designed additions, many Steinway-specified parts, and manufacturing procedures, including the following:

-Rim: wider at the tail
+Rim is wider at the tail

 For example, owing to the Steinway-designed rim shape, Essex grand pianos are wider at the tail than most pianos of comparable length.
 This creates a larger soundboard area, giving the Essex a richer sound.